Mozaritta/animeAPI/readme.md

 ### Run tests

-To run the application's test make sure your docker daemon is started, or your docker desktop is open or your wsl is running.
+To run the application's test make sure your docker desktop is open or your wsl is running your docker daemon.

 If you're on linux make sure to run `sudo systemctl start docker`